LightBoy01/ai-job-spot/src/job-descriptions/858c899c47f787647957a4d705a432b1cdfc725e3a7f8a063133d5dfbdb9153c-qtalents-real-estate-recruiting-senior-technischer-property-manager-mwd-bis-ca-75000-euro-jahresgehalt-inkl-dienstwagen-und-100percent-remote.md

   support from colleagues and specialists to confidently tackle these specific demands and uphold our reputation for excellence in this vital sector.
 ---
+### Description
-### Description\nThis is an exciting opportunity for a (Senior) Technical Property Manager to join a growing, crisis-proof real estate company, specializing in commercial properties within the expanding healthcare market.
+This is an exciting opportunity for a (Senior) Technical Property Manager to join a growing, crisis-proof real estate company, specializing in commercial properties within the expanding healthcare market.
 Our client is a renowned, interregional company managing residential and commercial properties across Europe, particularly focusing on infrastructure projects for institutional investors.
 With approximately 100 talented employees in Germany and continuous growth, the company offers a 100% remote position with a company car, servicing the Saxony/Berlin/Brandenburg region.
-This role provides an attractive path for career development within a modern, successful environment.\n\n### Responsibilities\n- Technical management of predominantly commercial properties within your assigned region.\n- Responsible for planning and supervising minor maintenance, modernization, and conversion measures.\n- Budget creation and monitoring.\n- Conducting tenders, obtaining and reviewing offers, awarding contracts, and overseeing construction and acceptance.\n- Controlling and monitoring the deployment of external service providers.\n- Responsibility for maintenance and compliance with legal requirements for technical building equipment.\n- Tracking defects and warranty claims.\n- Managing subcontractor services.\n- Collaborating with Commercial Property Management.\n\n### Qualifications\n- Completed vocational training or university degree with a technical focus, or a comparable qualification.\n- You have at least several years of professional experience in the technical management of real estate (commercial properties).\n- Expertise in technical real estate management.\n- Proficient IT skills (MS Word and MS Excel).\n- Willingness to travel for property inspections and residing, for example, in the Saxony/Saxony-Anhalt/Berlin/Brandenburg region or surrounding area.\n- Driving license.\n- You possess reliable IT skills.\n\n### Author's Take\nThis is a truly compelling role for an experienced Technical Property Manager looking for autonomy and growth in a stable, forward-thinking company.
+This role provides an attractive path for career development within a modern, successful environment.

+### Responsibilities
+- Technical management of predominantly commercial properties within your assigned region.
+- Responsible for planning and supervising minor maintenance, modernization, and conversion measures.
+- Budget creation and monitoring.
+- Conducting tenders, obtaining and reviewing offers, awarding contracts, and overseeing construction and acceptance.
+- Controlling and monitoring the deployment of external service providers.
+- Responsibility for maintenance and compliance with legal requirements for technical building equipment.
+- Tracking defects and warranty claims.
+- Managing subcontractor services.
+- Collaborating with Commercial Property Management.

+### Qualifications
+- Completed vocational training or university degree with a technical focus, or a comparable qualification.
+- You have at least several years of professional experience in the technical management of real estate (commercial properties).
+- Expertise in technical real estate management.
+- Proficient IT skills (MS Word and MS Excel).
+- Willingness to travel for property inspections and residing, for example, in the Saxony/Saxony-Anhalt/Berlin/Brandenburg region or surrounding area.
+- Driving license.
+- You possess reliable IT skills.

+### Author's Take
+This is a truly compelling role for an experienced Technical Property Manager looking for autonomy and growth in a stable, forward-thinking company.
 The 100% remote work model, combined with a company car (for private use!), offers unparalleled flexibility and work-life balance.
 You'll be contributing to a critical sector, the healthcare market, for a market leader with modern structures and flat hierarchies.
 The clear path for development, 30 days of vacation, and supportive atmosphere make this a standout opportunity for anyone seeking a long-term, impactful career in technical property management.